liufengting/FTIndicator/README.md

 # License

-* `FTIndicator` is available under the MIT license.
-See the LICENSE file for more info.
+`FTIndicator` is available under the MIT license.
-* `FTNotificationIndicator` is available under the MIT license.
-See the LICENSE file for more info.
-* `FTProgressIndicator` is available under the MIT license.
-See the LICENSE file for more info.
-* `FTToastIndicator` is available under the MIT license.
 See the LICENSE file for more info.